[Part of John ROCQUE's 1756 Map of Dublin, showing "Naboth's Vineyard" south of Long Lane and

 16. Georgina MAGUIRE, born on 3 August 1828, and baptised 8 August; died in March 1865, and buried Vicar's Bawn, 30 March, aged 36; unmarried.

 [#] A RELATED McGUIRE FAMILY IN CANADA WEST (ONTARIO).

-"Though the government refused them aid, most came in any case, and settled in Goulburn, Huntly, March & Nepean Townships,where they were joined by a number of families from their old neighbourhoods, who did not bother to petition the government before leaving ireland.
+"Though the government refused them aid, most came in any case, and settled in Goulburn, Huntly, March and Nepean Townships,where they were joined by a number of families from their old neighbourhoods, who did not bother to petition the government before leaving Ireland.
 Many of the emigrants were pioneers of Methodism in Carleton County, and their faith, which they adopted in Ireland and not on the Canadian frontier, helped keep the families close for many generations."

 And at p 327 (the preceding page, 326, was not shown in the google.book search result):

-"Fn 31. ..James WILSON and John MAGUIRE, 18 Dec 1822; CO 384/9, f.357, petition of John and Matthew MAGUIRE, Mullaloghter, Redhills, 5 Dec 1823; PAC, RG 1, L 3, P14/83, petition of William, Isaac & Abraham PRATT, John McGUIRE Sr & Jr, Matthew McGUIRE and John MOORE, Huntly, read 28 Sep 1825 ".
+"Fn 31. ..James WILSON and John MAGUIRE, 18 December 1822; CO 384/9, f.357, petition of John and Matthew MAGUIRE, Mullaloghter, Redhills, 5 December 1823; PAC, RG 1, L 3, P14/83, petition of William, Isaac and Abraham PRATT, John McGUIRE Senior and Junior, Matthew McGUIRE and John MOORE, Huntly, read 28 September 1825 ".

 And the appearance of the name Matthew also suggests this might have been one of the Mullalougher imigrants.